ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

 scheme
-  The http scheme to use when establishing a connection to the CMCI API
+  The HTTP scheme to use when establishing a connection to the CMCI REST API.

   | **required**: false